Team-Armadillo/Mechanic-Management/README.md

   ## Description
+    Mechanic Management is an application that helps individuals to check in and check out their vehicles in a mechanic workshop.
+It enables vehicle owners to keep track of their vehicles in the mechanic workshop and helps mechanics to keep track of their inventory and invoices.

   > EX: This PWA if Offline, will [POST](https://www.w3schools.com/tags/ref_httpmethods.asp) the new data inputed by the user once the Application gets online to ensure it reaches the MongoDB.